zumba/ASC-UIKit-iOS-OpenSource/README.md

 - Video option in camera - hide
 - Accent colors colors - change
 - Profile button on amity home top left - add
+- Profile - user cannot edit display name
+- Top right + button - only post and poll should be visible
+- Community settings - leave button should be visible for joined community